Farama-Foundation/ViZDoom/README.md

 ## Features
+- API for Python (including [Gymnasium](https://gymnasium.farama.org/)/Gym wrappers) and C++,
 - Multi-platform (Linux, macOS, Windows),
-- API for Python (including [Gymnasium](https://gymnasium.farama.org/)/Gym wrappers) and C++,
+- Fast (up to 7000 frames/steps per second in sync mode, single-threaded on a modern CPU),
+- Lightweight (few MBs),
 - Easy-to-create custom scenarios (visual editors, scripting language, and examples available),
 - Async and sync single-player and multiplayer modes,
-- Fast (up to 7000 frames/steps per second in sync mode, single-threaded on a modern CPU),
-- Lightweight (few MBs),
 - Customizable resolution and rendering parameters,
 - Access to the depth buffer (3D vision),
-- Automatic labeling of game objects visible in the frame,
+- Automatic labeling and categorization of game objects visible in the frame,
-- Access to the audio buffer (),
+- Access to the audio buffer,
 - Access to the list of actors/objects and map geometry,
 - Off-screen rendering,
 - Episodes recording,
 - In-game time scaling in async mode.

 ViZDoom API is **reinforcement learning** friendly (suitable also for learning from demonstration, apprenticeship learning or apprenticeship via inverse reinforcement learning, etc.).

-Julia bindings (thanks to [Jun Tian](https://github.com/findmyway)), Lua, and Java bindings are available in other branches but are no longer maintained.

 ## Cite as